zhongpc/zhongpc.github.io/opening.md

 * Research Assistant (RA) positions are provided as financial support for the PhD program.
 We do not offer standalone RA positions.

 * What we offer:
     * We are a TechTeam-style group.
-We ask for help and value direct communication.
+We help each other and value direct communication.
     * We focus on both method development and applications.
 We maintain close collaborations with experimental researchers.
     * We encourage our graduate students to thrive in interdisciplinary research environments, find their interests, and develop their careers.
     * We are committed to fostering a positive and supportive research environment.